-- R540.11 If the individual acted as the engagement partner for seven cumulative years, the cooling-off period shall be five consecutive years. - R540.12 Where the individual has been appointed as responsible for the engagement quality control review and has acted in that capacity for seven cumulative years, the cooling-off period shall be three consecutive years. - R540.13 If the individual has acted as a key audit partner other than in the capacities set out in paragraphs R540.11 and R540.12 for seven cumulative years, the cooling-off period shall be two consecutive years. - 540.14 A1 The partner rotation requirements in this section are distinct from, and do not modify, the cooling-off period required by ISQM 2 as a condition for eligibility before the engagement partner can assume the role of engagement quality reviewer (see paragraph 325.8 A4).
+- R540.13 If the individual acted as the engagement partner for seven cumulative years, the cooling-off period shall be five consecutive years. - R540.14 Where the individual has been appointed as responsible for the engagement quality control review and has acted in that capacity for seven cumulative years, the cooling-off period shall be three consecutive years. - R540.15 If the individual has acted as a key audit partner other than in the capacities set out in paragraphs R540.13 and R540.14 for seven cumulative years, the cooling-off period shall be two consecutive years. - 540.16 A1 The partner rotation requirements in this section are distinct from, and do not modify, the cooling-off period required by ISQM 2 as a condition for eligibility before the engagement partner can assume the role of engagement quality reviewer (see paragraph 325.8 A4).

-Service in a combination of key audit partner roles
+Service in a combination of key audit partner or key sustainability assurance leader roles

-- R540.15 If the individual acted in a combination of key audit partner roles and served as the engagement partner for four or more cumulative years, the cooling-off period shall be five consecutive years. - R540.16 Subject to paragraph R540.16(a), if the individual acted in a combination of key audit partner roles and served as the key audit partner responsible for the engagement quality review for four or more cumulative years, the cooling-off period shall be three consecutive years.
+- R540.17 If the individual acted in a combination of key audit partner or key sustainability assurance leader roles and served as the engagement partner or engagement leader for four or more cumulative years, the cooling-off period shall be five consecutive years. - R540.18 Subject to paragraph R540.19(a), if the individual acted in a combination of key audit partner or key sustainability assurance leader roles and served as the key audit partner or key sustainability assurance leader responsible for the engagement quality review for four or more cumulative years, the cooling-off period shall be three consecutive years. - R540.19 If an individual has acted in a combination of engagement partner, engagement leader and engagement quality review roles for four or more cumulative years during the time-on period, the cooling-off period shall: - (a) As an exception to paragraph R540.18, be five consecutive years where the individual has been the engagement partner or engagement leader for three or more years; or - (b) Be three consecutive years in the case of any other combination.

-- R540.17 If an individual has acted in a combination of engagement partner and engagement quality review roles for four or more cumulative years during the time-on period, the cooling-off period shall: - (a) As an exception to paragraph R540.15, be five consecutive years where the individual has been the engagement partner for three or more years; or - (b) Be three consecutive years in the case of any other combination. - R540.18 If the individual acted in any combination of key audit partner roles other than those addressed in paragraphs R540.14 to R540.16, the cooling-off period shall be two consecutive years.
+R540.20 If the individual acted in any combination of key audit partner or key sustainability assurance leader roles other than those addressed in paragraphs R540.17 to R540.19, the cooling-off period shall be two consecutive years.